mchaffin17/AirPollutionFinalProject/README.md

 1. DataCollection&Cleaning.ipynb<br>
 2. ExplotatoryDataAnalysis.ipynb<br>
 3. PredictiveLinearModeling.ipynb<br>
-4. UnsupervisedAnalysisPart1.ipynb<br>
+4. UnsupervisedAnalysis.ipynb<br>
-5. UnsupervisedAnalysisPart2.ipynb<br>
+5. UnsupervisedLearning_pt2.ipynb<br>

 Each section contains the following information.

 [**DataCollection&Cleaning.ipynb**](https://github.com/mchaffin17/AirPollutionFinalProject/blob/master/DataCollection%26Cleaning.ipynb)
 This notebook contains the details of data collection and scraping.
-All files used in this process are either accessed directly from their links within the notebook or contain in the dropbox repository found at: https://www.dropbox.com/sh/cd95rdgrbm9cpz7/AAAG9758zR1tUMvGsxKtIJzXa?dl=0.
+All files used in this process are either accessed directly from their links within the notebook or contained in the dropbox repository found at: https://www.dropbox.com/sh/cd95rdgrbm9cpz7/AAAG9758zR1tUMvGsxKtIJzXa?dl=0.

 [**ExploratoryDataAnalysis.ipynb**](https://github.com/mchaffin17/AirPollutionFinalProject/blob/master/ExploratoryDataAnalysis.ipynb)
 This notebook contains the basic visualizations of the data and simple bivariate analyses.

 [**PredictiveLinearModeling.ipynb**](https://github.com/mchaffin17/AirPollutionFinalProject/blob/master/PredictiveLinearModeling.ipynb)
 This notebook works to build predictive models of the individual pollutants based on demographic and environmental variables.
 Analysis was validated using cities in France.
+Additionally, attempts at statistical inference about drivers of particular pollutants using GEE's is found in this notebook.

 [**UnsupervisedAnalysis.ipynb**](https://github.com/mchaffin17/AirPollutionFinalProject/blob/master/UnsupervisedAnalysis.ipynb)
-This notebook works to generate particular clusters of urban areas given their pollutant profiles.
+This notebook contains work done generating clusters of urban areas given their pollutant profiles.
 Furthermore, it looks at differences in environmental and demographic variables between the clusters.

 [**UnsupervisedLearning_pt2.ipynb**](https://github.com/mchaffin17/AirPollutionFinalProject/blob/master/UnsupervisedLearning_pt2.ipynb)
 This notebook seeks to extend cluster identities to US cities that are missing values for some pollutants using KNN.
-Additionally, it tries to see if French cities fall within the clusters generated with US cities to generalize these pollutant profiles beyond the US.
+Additionally, it investigates whether French cities fall within the clusters generated with US cities to generalize these pollutant profiles beyond the US.

 ##Data Files in this Repository
-There are several files in this repository beyond the ipython notebooks.
-There are 11 datafiles:<br>
+There are many data files found in this repository.
+There are 14 in total:<br>
 1. FranceMonthDat.csv - Monthly dataset for French cities<br>
 2. FranceSeasonDat.csv - Seasonal dataset for French cities<br>
 3. FranceYearDat.csv - Yearly dataset for French cities<br>